 In order to fully understand all the possibilities of analyzing data with Blickshift Analytics, it is helpful to understand how the data is structured.
 Figure 1.1 shows how data sets, scenarios, participants and data columns relate to each other.

+Data Set

-1. Data Set A data set is the topmost data structure in Blickshift Analytics.
+A data set is the topmost data structure in Blickshift Analytics.
 A data set contains a number of data tables, all with the same data columns.
-In many cases, you will only ever have one source data set for your project.
+In many

 2 Chapter 1 • Introduction